Application for Seed Crop Certification

 To apply for seed crop certification and to become a member of the CSGA, an Application for Seed Crop Certification and an Application for Membership in CSGA must be completed and submitted to the CSGA.
 Electronic application packages will be sent out to active members with valid email addresses in their account in early April.
 Active members who do not have email addresses in their account can expect to receive a hard copy application package by mail in April.

-You can apply for seed inspection online on May 1st, 2016 in the Members’ Area.
+You can apply for seed inspection online as of May 1st, 2017 in the Members’ Area.
 Short YouTube videos are available to assist you in the online application process.
 CSGA recommends the following browsers for using the Online Application (Internet Explorer is not recommended):

 Hard copy applications must be submitted on the NEW Application for Seed Crop Certification.
 The new application will be distributed to members in the Application Package.
 The new forms are pre-populated with your basic information.
 If you need additional forms, visit the Members’ Area of the CSGA website (under Forms) or contact the CSGA national office.
 Applications received on any other form (including CSGA application forms from previous year) will incur an Incomplete Application Fee.